M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Applications

-Degree zero cocycles of $\GC_2$ can be naturally interpreted as $L_\infty$-derivations of the polyvector fields on $\R^n$.
-Using the standard globalization methods as in \cite{dolgushev, dolgushev-2005, calaquerossibook}, one can obtain $L_\infty$-derivations also on the space of polyvector fields on any smooth manifold, or on the sheaf cohomology of the sheaf of holomorphic polyvector fields on a complex manifold.
-The latter case seems more interesting.
-By a small computation, done jointly with V. Dolgushev, one can see that the cocycles corresponding to the $\sigma_{2j+1}$ in this case act by contraction with the odd Chern characters.
-The details will be described in a separate paper.
+Degree zero cocycles of $\GC_2$ can be naturally interpreted as $L_\infty$-derivations of the polyvector fields on $\R^d$.
+Using some globalization methods as in \cite{dolgushev, dolgushev-2005, calaquerossibook}, one can obtain $L_\infty$-derivations also on the space of polyvector fields on any smooth manifold, or on the sheaf cohomology of the sheaf of holomorphic polyvector fields on a complex manifold.
+This has been used in \cite{vasilychrisme} together with Proposition \ref{prop:sigmawheel} above, to show that the cocycles corresponding to the $\sigma_{2j+1}$ act on the sheaf cohomology of the sheaf of holomorphic polyvector fields by contraction with the odd Chern characters, thus showing an earlier claim by M. Kontsevich \cite{K2}.